demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 3. Check the **long running instance** parameter in the integration instance configuration.
 4. Set the **port** parameter.
 It's under the Connect section in the integration instance configuration.
 5. If using the same bot from the XSOAR 6 instance, make sure to remove the bot from the team and to add it back:

-    a.
-Go to the Microsoft Teams app.
+    1. Go to the Microsoft Teams app.
-    b.
-Go to your team, and click the three dots next to the name.
+    2. Go to your team, and click the three dots next to the name.
-    c.
-Go to **manage team** > **apps**.
+    3. Go to **manage team** > **apps**.
-    d.
-Find your bot, and click the three dots in the same row.
+    4. Find your bot, and click the three dots in the same row.
-    e.
-Click **remove**.
+    5. Click **remove**.
-    f.
-Add the bot to the team.
+    6. Add the bot to the team.

 ## Setup Examples